 - 1. A minimum of one-hour (1 cr.) per week, in the performing specialty is required of all music majors each semester. - 2.
-A special fee is charged for those whose curriculum does not require private lessons. - 3.
+A special fee is charged for private study. - 3.
 All music majors are required to perform at Performance Lab once each semester. - 4.
-Music minors are required to perform at two performance labs during their four semesters of applied study. - 5.
-All music majors are required to present a full Senior Recital or complete an approved final project.
+Music minors are required to perform at two performance labs during their four semesters of applied study. - All music majors are required to present a full Senior Recital or complete an approved final project. - 6.
+BSE majors Composite Emphasis must complete 7 semesters of a secondary applied specialty.